-Any clergy person appointed to a post is appointed under Common Tenure - whether a stipend is involved or not.
+All clergy appointed to a post are appointed and licensed under Common Tenure - whether a stipend is offered or not.
 Thus, both stipendiary and SSM clergy have the same rights and privileges.
-This means, all clergy should have:
+This means, all clergy on Common Tenure should have: